-Updated November 2013.
+Updated December 2013.
 Did you miss the general packraft intro?

 Feathercraft Baylee River Runner

 They call the one-person BayLee a River Runner (right) which comes in two sizes and two material weights.
-There are two larger rowable BayLee Sail Boat Tenders which have an optional skeg (effective for rowing, less so for kayak-style paddling) but these models weigh up to 9kg so can’t really be considered packrafts.
+There are two larger rowable BayLee ‘Sail Boat Tenders’ which have an optional skeg (effective for rowing, less so for kayak-style paddling).
+But these models weigh up to 9kg so can’t really be considered packrafts.

-All BayLees are made with two air chambers, left and right, and each chamber is RF welded and then the two halves are glued and taped together so there are only visible seams at each end as in the photo above, giving a much smoother look and less chance of leaks.
+All BayLees are made with two air chambers, left and right, and each chamber is RF welded and then the two halves are glued and taped together so there are only visible seams at each end as in the photo above, giving a much smoother look and less chance of bad seams turning leaky.
 They feature chunky, one-way Halkey Roberts rafting valves similar to that pictured left and which might be considered overkill.
 Like Alpacka, they also have the mouth top-up valve and use a very light inflation bag.

 Supai Flatwater Canyon II